-4.15.
-Battery
+4.15 Battery

 The battery may be relocated to any position.
-Regardless of the battery location it must be mounted securely to prevent movement in the event of an accident.
-If mounted within the cabin of the vehicle, it must be behind the front seats and mounted within an acid-proof sealed container with a vent outside the vehicle, or be of dry cell construction (dry cell construction batteries are preferable).
+Regardless of the battery location, it must be mounted securely to prevent movement in the event of an accident.

 All positive battery terminals shall be insulated (i.e. covered with plastic or rubber boots).

 A blue triangle of sides 150mm indicating the location of the battery must be placed on the vehicle adjacent to the battery location.

-All vehicles should be equipped with a battery isolation (master) switch, which effectively isolates all electrical circuits from the battery and stops the engine.
-The battery switch should be located as close to practicable to the battery, the switch should be capable of being operated either directly or by some means of remote control by the driver when seated in the driver's seat.
+All vehicles must be equipped with a battery isolation (master) switch, which effectively isolates all electrical circuits from the battery and stops the engine.
+The Rallysafe power supply must not be disconnected or interrupted by the isolation switch.
+The battery switch should be located as close as practicable to the battery.
+The switch should be capable of being operated either directly or by some means of remote control by the driver when seated in the driver's seat.

 There should also be a second means of operating the battery isolation switch on the outside of the vehicle.
-This "external battery isolation switch control" should be in the vicinity of the A pillar (for vehicles without an A pillar the switch shall be in a comparable position).
-This external control must be clearly marked by a symbol showing a red spark in a blue triangle.
+The location of the external control must be clearly marked by a symbol showing a red spark in a blue triangle.